cdstayclassy/Sterzo-ESP32-Magnetic-Steering/README.md

 ## Issues & Contributions

 Feel free to raise an issue if you encounter problems or have suggestions for improvements!

+## Acknowledgments

+- **Original ESP32 Sterzo code** by [stefaandesmet2003](https://github.com/stefaandesmet2003/ESP32Sterzo) ([YouTube video](https://youtu.be/6pxeI_YN5Yk)) - BLE steering protocol implementation that this project was forked from, converted from touch buttons to AS5600 magnetic sensor
+- **3D enclosure inspiration** from [ESP32 Sterzo Steering Simulator](https://www.thingiverse.com/thing:4239532) by dattepp on Thingiverse

 ## License